xytovl/steam-runtime-tools/docs/container-runtime.md

 (released in 2023).
 Like [`soldier`][soldier],
-it is structurally similar to [`sniper`][sniper], but with a base distribution that is 2 years newer than for `sniper`.
+it is structurally similar to [`sniper`][sniper], but its base distribution is 2 years newer than for `sniper`.

 `medic` is not yet available as a compatibility tool, and its contents are subject to change depending on testing results and game requirements.
+If it becomes available as a new runtime environment, the procedure for selecting it is likely to be very similar to sniper.

 ### <a name="steamrt5"></a>Steam Runtime 5